EricPacefactory/Muledrop/README.md

 ## Getting started

-All new cameras/users/tasks/videos etc. are added using the editior utilties.
-For now, these must be accessed individually from the editior utilities folder.
+In order to generate/save reporting data, the system needs to have a camera entry which is used to organize all data coming from a single source.
+At least one video source should also be associated with the camera entry, so that there is some data to analyze!
+The video can be a file or an RTSP networked source.

+To create new camera entries and assign video files or RTSP networking info, the `editor.py` script should be used.
+This script can be found in the root folder of the project.

-To create a new camera, use the `create.py` script and follow the prompts.
-Also remember to add a video for the new camera (also using the `create.py` script).
-Video file selection is handled by either **ranger** or **tkinter** (see requirements section), so it is best to have one of these installed to simplify setup.
+Upon launching this script, a number of options will be presented.
+To create a new camera entry, select the `Create` option followed by the `Camera` option, then follow the prompts to enter a name for the camera, select a default configuration and (if desired) associate a video file with the camera.
+Note that video file selection is handled by either **ranger** or **tkinter** (see requirements section), so it is best to have one of these installed to simplify setup.

+RTSP info is also assigned using the `editor.py` script and is found under it's own menu option (i.e. by selecting `Rtsp` as opposed to selecting the `Create` option).

 ## Configuration

 Once a camera (and video file) entry is available, it can be configured!
-By default, all cameras are initialized with a pre-determined configuration stored in the defaults folder.
-The simplest default configuration does nothing, but the defaults can be updated if an effective general-purpose configuration is found.
+All cameras are initialized with a set of configuration files based on the selection made when creating the camera (using the editor utilities).
+The simplest default configuration (a 'blank' configuration) does nothing, but some initialization types may do a reasonable job without any additional tweaking, depending on the scene and desired results.

 Camera analysis is split into two major components: core processing stages & external processing.
-The core processing stages take in raw video frames and sequentially process them to obtain tracking object metadata.
+The core processing stages take in raw video frames and sequentially process them to obtain tracking metadata for every object.
 External processing performs functions that occur before & after the core processing stages.
 These include background capture & generation, snapshot capturing and object metadata saving.

-To configure core processing stages, the `reconfigure_core.py` script can be launched, which acts as a command-line hub interface for all core configuration utilities.
+To configure core processing stages, the `reconfigure.py` script can be launched, which acts as a command-line hub interface for all core configuration utilities.

-There is currently no hub interface for configuring external processing stages.
-So these must be launched manually by launching the appropriate scripts inside the configuration_utilites folder.
+To configure external processing stages, call `reconfigure.py -e` which will provide options for selecting external stages, instead of core stages.

 ## Analysis

-After configuring a camera, the configuration can be run to collect data that would be used for reporting/rule evaluations.
-Currently only files are supported.
+After configuring a camera, a provided video can be processed to generate data that would be used for reporting/rule evaluations.

-To run analysis on a camera, use the `run_file_collect.py` script and follow the prompts.
+To run analysis on a file for a camera, use the `run_file_collect.py` script and follow the prompts.
+To run analysis on a networked stream, use `run_rtsp_collect.py` but be sure to configure the RTSP access info for the camera through the editor utilities.

-## Core Process Stages

-##### Frame Capture

-Used to alter the rate at which frames are read into the core processing sequence.

-##### Preprocessor

-Used to warp the incoming image data.
-The primary benefit is to minimize size differences of objects throughout a given scene (due to perspective effects for example), which helps the later processing stages.

-##### Foreground Extractor

-Assumes the incoming video can be split into foreground and background elements, then attempts to convert the incoming color image data into a binary image where all foreground elements are white and all background elements are black.

-##### Pixel Filter

-Experimental.
-Further modifies the binary image from the foreground extractor using pixel color information.
-Intended to provide a more general way of altering the binary image, independent of the foreground/background assumption used by the foreground extractor.

-##### Detector

-Takes a foreground/background binary image and attempts to outline all unique foreground elements.

-##### Tracker

-Assumes detections belong to persistent objects (which are being repeatedly detected on every frame), and builds a history of positional information of each object over time.
+Note that each of these scripts can accept a `-d` parameter, which will enable a display while running (so that the tracking behavior can be directly observed as it happens).
+This can be useful/interesting to check, but beware that it can dramatically slow down data collection!

-## External Processing
+##

-##### Background Capture/Generation

-Repeatedly stores frames from the input video source and occasionally tries to generate an image representing the background of the scene.
-Important for some types of foreground extraction as well as implementing ghosting.

-##### Snapshot Capture

-Repeatedly saves individual frames of the input video source so that events from the video can be reconstructed after-the-fact.
-These snapshots could also be used to evaluate certain rules (such as looking for idle objects or clutter, for example).

-##### Object Metadata Capture

-Saves object metadata output from the (core) tracker stage.
-This data can then be evaluated (after-the-fact) to determine if the object broke any rules.
-Additionally, with the snapshot images it is possible to visualize the object pathing/behavior.

 ## MAJOR TODOs

--
 - Add preprocessor unwarping to object metadata capturing
 - Create example after-the-fact rule evaluation
 - Standardize data saving formats